schollz/oooooo/README.md

 if you change the loop to "A" using E1 there are several special functions available to affect all loops.

 - K2/K3 stops/plays on *all* loops,
-- if no parameter is selected, pressing shift+K2 clears and resets *all* loops,
+- if no parameter is selected, pressing shift+K2 clears and resets *all* loops
-- if you select the parameter "save"/"load" then shift+K3 will save/load the current state. this will overwrite the previous save, so make sure to backup the audio files yourself. you can change which save/load with E3.
+- any other selection is activated by using shift+K2 or shift+K3
-- if you select `rand parms` and press shift+K2/K3 it will randomize the loops
+- select "save" or "load" to backup or restore to the specified tape (use E3 to change)
-- if you select `rand loop` and press shift+K2/K3 it will randomize loop lengths
+- "rand" will randomize parameters, loop sizes, or lfos of *all* loops
-- if you select `rand lfos` and press shift+K2/K3 it will randomize lfos
+- "pause lfos" will toggle pausing of the lfos

 ## demo